 When were the old £20 notes first issued?

-The old £20 notes were first issued in 2007, so they have been in circulation for 13 years.
+The old £20 paper notes were first issued in March 2007, so they have been in circulation for 14 years.
+In February 2020, a new polymer £20 note was issued.

 Sarah John, the Bank of England’s current Chief Cashier has said, “Moving the £20 note to polymer marks a major step forward in our fight against counterfeiting.
 I am very grateful to everyone across the cash industry who has made this transition possible and I hope the public enjoys using their new Turner £20s.”